-The Diploma of Higher Education Sport and Exercise Science (Chronic Health Conditions) consists of the first two years of the BSc Sport and Exercise Science (Chronic Health Conditions) degree.
+The Diploma of Higher Education Sports Science with Exercise Referral consists of the first two years of the BSc (Hons) Sports Science with Exercise Referral degree.
 Aimed at individuals who wish to develop their interest in sport science with a robust grounding in scientific principles relevant to the health and exercise industry.

 Students will gain a strong scientific understanding of the sport science principles, whilst pursuing an interest in those individuals who are afflicted with compromising chronic health conditions.

 This Two-year full-time award employs a range of established techniques to initiate and undertake the critical analysis of information and apply this to learning about rehabilitation, referral and chronic health conditions.
 As result, graduates will leave with the technical understanding and skills that will enable them to adapt to a changing workplace and assume significant responsibility within organisations.
 Students may also choose to further their study by continuing to the third year of the BSc honours programme in order to obtain a full BSc honours degree.

 |Nutrition for Health

 |Analysis of Human Movement and Performance

 |Introduction to Physical Literacy